darkblue7305/Docs/aspnet/mvc/views/razor.rst

 .. review comment: I removed "unless dictated by the calling of a method".
 How is that dictated?
 Need to explain that if we want to add it back.

 With the exception of the C# ``await`` keyword implicit expressions must not contain spaces.
-For example you can intermingle spaces as long as the C# statement has a clear ending:
+For example, you can intermingle spaces as long as the C# statement has a clear ending:

 <p>@await DoSomething("hello", "world")</p>